rainwhall/distant-warmth/README.md

 </br>

 <p>A simple PCB keychain of the Nightcord at 25's group symbol!
-In the dark (or grasped in your hand), a LED lights up.
+In the dark (or grasped in your hand), a LED lights up and something vibrates with the push of a button.
 It may not do much, but at least it'll get you through this dark night...</p>
 </br>